OBOAcademy/obook/docs/pathways/ontolgoy-contributor-c-path.md

 Community feedback is welcome for all open, OBO Foundry ontologies.
 Feedback is often provided in the form of:
 - new terms requests
+- add/revise synonyms, definitions
+- reclassify a term
+- report a bug
 - etc.

 ### Ways to provide feedback